bixb922/crank-organ/doc-software/README.md

 * Fix "List by MIDI note" logic
 * Fix error in "Scale test" button, note.html

-## Changes from July 10 to July 24, 2026
+## Changes from July 10 to July 30, 2026
 * Compressed output files of compress_midi.py now will have the same file modification date as input files.
 * Uploaded files on microcontroller now will have the same date/time as the "last modified datetime" of the originating file on the PC.
 * Prevent power off during a very long tune manager sync.
 * Now File Manager can delete files containing a plus sign.
-* Handle case if config.html was filled incompletely.
-This can happen when no access point is available at some point during configuration and form is left blank due to microcontroller not accessible.
-It will now show error "AP password must not be blank".
 * Fix MIDI program number in playback.
-* If WiFi not configured yet (i.e. station id is still wifi_SSID_1) then don't start WiFi on these SSIDs.
-This might prevent station mode to interfere with AP mode.
-* By default, never stop AP mode.
-If the power savings of AP mode is needed, it must be configured in General Configuration.
-No hurry to connect to the AP mode SSID  for  initial configuration (default name ESP32S3) or for fallback.
-* Don't stop station mode search if a user is connected in AP mode is active.
-This allows both interfaces to be active at the same time.
-Also: it can be sometimes difficult to know if a device is still connected to the AP mode, since WiFi connections are automatic.
-* Hide the "Save changes" buttons on the General Configuration page until data is properly loaded.
 * Update this document.
+* Redesigned the WiFi manager (thanks to oatybiscuit for reporting).
+Many changes to prevent doing a station search if there is activity on the AP mode (fallback).
+* Never stop AP mode.
+If the power savings of AP mode are needed, it must be configured in General Configuration.
+No timeout anymore, so there is no rush to connect to WiFi AP mode.
 * Prevent a WiFi scan to raise a "OSError: STA must be active" if Station mode is not active.
 This happens when entering the System page (diag.html) when doing the initial configuration.
+* Don't try to connect/reconnect to station SSIDs when a user is actively using AP mode.
+The reconnects interfere with AP mode.
+Retry station SSID connects only if there is no user traffic in AP mode.
+* Replace "maximum idle of AP mode" with "AP mode for fallback only" configuration option.
+* Always start AP mode if both station SSIDs fail to connect or are not configured yet.
+* Start AP mode only after a connection to SSID is successful.
+The AP mode starts on the same channel than the station mode, and no channel change is forced.
+* More events about WiFi on error log, without intefering with music playback (use RequestSlice).
+* Handle case if config.html was filled incompletely.
+This can happen when no access point is available at some point during configuration and form is left blank due to microcontroller not accessible.
+It will now hide the "Save changes" buttons on the General Configuration page until data is properly loaded.
+* Fix configuration parameter to enable writing debug log to flash.
+* Fix all notes off of a register when turning off that register.
+* Fix bad formatting of this document (thanks to oatybiscuit for reporting)

-# 20. Programming language
+# 22. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.

 The MIDI file parser is written in highly optimized MicroPython, and has very little overhead.
 The MIDI timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
 Lengthy tasks are fitted by a scheduler in available time slots between notes.